tetsuo/tetsuo.github.io/articles/flixbox.md

 # Routing

-On this page, the URL in the address bar is synced with the flixbox window.
-You can actually [visit the current page with an initial route](./flixbox.html#/movie/545611).
+> This application synchronizes the URL in the address bar with the content displayed in the flixbox window.
+You can directly access a specific page by providing an initial route in the URL. ([Example](./flixbox.html#/movie/545611))

-> Both the client and the server use [fp-ts-routing](https://github.com/gcanti/fp-ts-routing) for parsing request routes.
-It is a cross-platform library and stacks with io-ts very nicely.
+Both client and server use [fp-ts-routing](https://github.com/gcanti/fp-ts-routing) for parsing request routes, integrating well with io-ts.

 ```typescript
 import * as t from 'io-ts'